 What is TeamViewer?

 TeamViewer is remote access software, and probably the most popular of its kind.
 It has a variety of uses, but its two main functions are usually within customer service roles, allowing companies to access customers' computers directly, or for staff working remotely to access their own data that is located on another computer.
-This use case has no doubt rocketed in 2020, with many of us now working from home.
+This use case has no doubt rocketed starting in 2020 and continuing into 2021, with many of us now working from home.

 Pros of TeamViewer